Luke Foxe: Works

+In his book North-West Fox, on page 319 of the second volume of the Hakluyt Society’s edition, he mentions an isle at 64 d.
+10 m. of latitude, which he states contains the remains of savages, none of which lies longer than 4 feet.
+He further claims that they were left on the stony ground under sleds, all facing westward.
+This claim would be the only report of “little people” by a European in North America.
+However, there is no island in that location, though he may be referring to one of the islands in the southern end for Foxe Channel.

 Legacy

 There is no known portrait of Foxe, but he left a visual pun signature of a fox grabbing a goose at the bottom left of his map.

 Foxe gave names to 27 locations during his voyages, eight of which exist in current usage.
 These include Roe's Welcome Sound, named after his friend and sponsor, Sir Thomas Roe and Cape Dorset, named after Edward Sackville, 4th Earl of Dorset on 24 September 1631.
 In the 20th century this cape gave its name to the Dorset culture – a Paleo-Eskimo culture (500 BC – AD 1500) that preceded the Inuit culture in Arctic North America – whose remains were first found there.

 Thus, this name could also be indirectly attributed to Captain Foxe.